 A small integrated model farm has been established at UVI to conduct whole farm systems research.
 The 5-acre farm consists of the following components: 1-acre rainwater catchment, 500-m3 water storage pond, seven 80-m3 fish tanks, 150-m3 sludge storage pond, 24-m3 mixing pond, 3.2-acres of crop production.
 The farm is completely enclosed by an 8-ft high fence.
 Rainwater from the catchment will collect in the storage pond and be pumped to the fish rearing tanks.
 Nile tilapia will be cultivated using a biofloc system and continuous aeration in the fish rearing tanks, which will be stocked with advanced fingerlings (~50 g) at a rate of 25 fish/m3 and fed ad libitum twice a day with a complete floating diet containing 32% protein for 6 months.
 Production will be staggered so that one tank will be harvested each month.
 The fish will be weighed and counted at stocking and harvest to determine growth rate, average body weight, total production level, survival and feed conversion ratio.
 The bottom of the fish tank slopes to a central cone where sludge will collect and be removed daily by opening a valve in the drain line.
 Sludge from all the tanks will flow to a sludge storage pond.
 Solid waste from the sludge pond will be composted along with plant residues and incorporated into the soil before planting.
 Clarified and filtered water from the sludge ponds will be blended with rainwater from the storage pond or municipal water and used to drip irrigate the field crops.
-The farm will produce approximately 30 vegetable crops and one fruit crop (bananas) on a continuous basis.
-The optimum crop mix, planting schedules, irrigation rates, pest control and fallow periods will be determined based on previous research a UVI and on on-site experience.
-All crops will be started in seedling trays in a shade house and transplanted to the field.
+The farm will produce approximately 30 vegetable and herb crops and one fruit crop (bananas) on a continuous basis.
+The optimum crop mix, planting schedules, irrigation rates, pest control and fallow periods will be determined based on previous research at UVI, on-site experience, and innovative research done elsewhere in the field of sustainable farming systems.
+A shade house will be provided to start certain crops in trays before transplanting to field areas.
 All harvested fruit and vegetables will be sorted into marketable and unmarketable product and weighed.
 Records of all inputs and outputs of the farm will be kept.
-The fish, vegetables and fruit will be sold at the UVI Farm Store at retail prices.
-Enterprise budgets for the whole farm will be prepared.
+The fish, vegetables and fruit will be sold at the UVI Farm Store.
+Enterprise budgets for the whole farm will be prepared using data collected on the farm and average retail prices for the product in St. Croix.
 Water budgets will be determined.
 Nutrient budgets and soil composition will be determined over time for small sub samples of the farm.
 The benefits of integration will be documented.